akarpas/card-maker/README.md

 ## Board game deck maker

-Your mission is to build a deck maker for your board game (simple cards, invent your owns or use existing ones as [Cards Against Humanity](https://cardsagainsthumanity.com/)).
+Your mission is to build a card game maker (simple cards, invent your owns or use existing ones as [Cards Against Humanity](https://cardsagainsthumanity.com/)).
 The app must be able to do:

 - Show a detailed view of a card
-- Show a list of cards that compose your deck
+- Show a card list of your game
 - Add a new card
 - Edit an existing card